vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

   store.
 I bought a flask and face tissues.
 I checked out using my phone number and debit card; the sales clerk was female and somebody I had not seen before.
 The transaction happened at 9:11 AM.

+* Somewhere betwee 8:30 PM and 9 PM: I went to Bangkok Thai Cuisine and ordered yellow curry tofu with rice to go.
+I paid by cash.
+The waiter was one of the usual male ones.
+There were two other customers in the restaurant sitting together and waiting for their order; they had masksk on.
+I maintained distance of 12 feet or more from them at all times.